Samsung Galaxy Note 4: eMMC class action

 Many users reported that their Snapdragon Note 4 phones failed to boot with the error of "mmc_read failed".
 Some of them are reporting that the problem only occurs after the OTA Marshmallow update, but the other said that even without the update, they also got the same error.
 Related with this boot error, the same affected phones may freeze and eventually reboot after the screen locked, and in severe cases, reboot randomly during usage.
 A workaround of preventing the CPU from going into deep sleep is available.
 A class action lawsuit against Samsung about the eMMC problem in the United States is pending.

 Battery recall

 Batteries are being recalled for overheating risk from counterfeit batteries that were installed on devices refurbished by AT&T.

 Successors

-The Samsung Galaxy Note 5 (branded and marketed as Samsung Galaxy Note 5) is an Android phablet smartphone developed and produced by Samsung Electronics.
+The Samsung Galaxy Note 5 (branded and marketed as Samsung Galaxy Note 5) is an Android-based phablet-sized smartphone developed and produced by Samsung Electronics.
 The Galaxy Note 5, along with the Galaxy S6 Edge+, was unveiled during a Samsung press conference in New York City on 13 August 2015.
 It is the successor to the Samsung Galaxy Note 4.
 The phone became available in the U.S. on 21 August 2015.

-In Europe, the successor to the Note 4 is the Samsung Galaxy Note 8, as the Note 5 was never released in that region, and the Note 7 was withdrawn from sales due to battery hazard.
+In Europe, the successor to the Note 4 is the Galaxy Note 8, as the Note 5 was never released in that region, and the Note 7 was withdrawn from sales due to battery hazard.